 - DIY cutlery holder sewing tutorial

-- Fabric Christmas tree ornaments
+- Fabric tree ornaments

 - Christmas tree pillows

-- Yoyo Christmas trees
+- Yoyo trees decorations

-- Mini mitten Christmas ornaments
+- Mini mitten ornaments

 I have this little empty corner in my living room, where I try to grow a ficus plant.
 The plant looks quite lonely over there and I thought I would make something cute to keep it company.
 And what’s best than a little Christmasy fabric bunting?
 This DIY fabric bunting is also an excellent way to find a good use for all those fabric scraps I keep stashing!